jamesmh/coravel/Docs/Cli.md

 ### Scaffold Mail Views

-You can scaffold most of the mailer service by using the cli:
+You can scaffold most of the mailer service by using the CLI:

 `coravel mail install`

 ### Create A New Mailable

-You can generate a new mailable class with the cli:
+You can generate a new mailable class with the CLI:

 `coravel mail new [nameOfYourMailable]`